apache/iotdb/docs/UserGuide/Operate-Metadata/Node.md

 ## Show Child Paths

 ```
-SHOW CHILD PATHS pathPattern
+SHOW CHILD PATHS pathPattern ? limitClause
 ```

 Return all child paths of all the paths matching pathPattern.

+The default size of result set is 1000.
+To query more child paths, please use ```limit``` and ```offset```.

 Example：